wssun/AST4PLU/data-process/README.md

 # Process dataset using Tree-sitter
 First, we use Tree-sitter to generate an intermediate output, which is a sequence similar to SBT, to represent AST (This part of code is written in Python).
-Then we use the same code as JDT, SrcML and Antlr for further processing (This part of code is wwritten in java).
+Then we use the same code as JDT, SrcML and Antlr for further processing (This part of code is written in java).

 The former part of code is in ``./tree-sitter`` directory.
 The latter part of code is in ``./process/src/main/java/process/`` directory.